-- Susceptible species which are recreationally fished could be affected by mortalities and movement restriction areas put in place due to an outbreak of Y. ruckeri which may impact social amenity. - In local areas where recreational fishing and aquaculture is a major industry, a Y. ruckeri outbreak would have an impact on communities such as causing loss of business and welfare concerns. - The social impacts of Y. ruckeri establishment and spread are expected to be minor at the district or region level.
+- Recreational fishing of susceptible species could be affected by movement restriction areas put in place due to an outbreak of Y. ruckeri which may impact on social amenity. - In local areas where recreational fishing and aquaculture is a major industry, a Y. ruckeri outbreak would have an impact on communities such as causing loss of business and welfare concerns. - The social impacts of Y. ruckeri establishment and spread are expected to be minor at the district or region level.

-Table 31 shows the individual impact scores for each criteria (determined using Figure 5) for establishment and spread of Y. ruckeri.
+Table 31 shows the individual impact scores for each criteria (determined using Figure 6) for establishment and spread of Y. ruckeri.
 The individual impact scores were combined using the rules in Table 6 to estimate the overall impact (refer section Determining impacts for detailed methodology).